 Belmont’s decision to back away from construction in the park itself is a kind of victory for community efforts to protect the park.

-Belmont’s new plan, however, continues to represent an objectionable misuse of public land for a private interest and is worse than the original proposal in directly rejecting important provisions of 2007 lease — including its 40-year limit and the reservation of scheduling rights to Metro.
+The current bill, however, continues to represent an objectionable misuse of public land for a private interest and is worse than the original proposal in directly rejecting important provisions of 2007 lease — including its 40-year limit and the reservation of scheduling rights to Metro.

 Metro Government Support for Edgehill: